- Graduate Programs

 A training program and weekly seminar series is focused on joint interests in the study of emotion and in the study of development and psychopathology.
 Faculty and students from each of the more traditionally conceptualized areas participate in the weekly meetings.
 The training program and seminar are part of a multidisciplinary prevention science and translational research collaborations involving faculty from the department and scientists from Oregon Research Institute and Oregon Social Learning Center.
 These collaborations integrate work in social affective neuroscience, developmental neuroscience, psychoneuroendocrinology, neural plasticity, infant mental health, family- and school-based preventive interventions, randomized efficacy and effectiveness trials, and large-scale dissemination programs in public and community settings.

 The psychology of trauma is the focus of numerous students advised by Dr. Freyd and various other collaborating faculty from multiple areas of psychology.
-Example cross-cutting collaborations include investigating the impact of trauma on development with researchers at Oregon Social Learning Center, the impact of trauma on physical and mental health with researchers at Oregon Research Institute, and the impact of trauma on social relationships with Drs.
-Mendle and Srivistava.
+Example cross-cutting collaborations include investigating the impact of trauma on development with researchers at Oregon Social Learning Center, the impact of trauma on physical and mental health with researchers at Oregon Research Institute, and colleagues at the University of Oregon.

 The psychology of war is a focus of Dr. Arrow’s research and of an “evolution of war” group within the Institute of Cognitive and Decision Sciences, with Dr. Saucier doing related work on beliefs and values associated with sociopolitical violence.